insanitywholesale/gifinator/README.md

 look at TODO for what's left to be done (hint: it's a lot).

 # running (for development)
+the following should be run in the order they are listed and each one in a different terminal

 ## redis (port 6379) and minio (port 9000)
 from the root of the repo, run `./rundeps.sh`